How many Facebook Groups do you belong to?

 And how many do you actually, actively participate in?

-Because as of 2017, more than a billion people per month use Facebook Groups – and that means a lot of Groups have really figured out how to make themselves worthwhile!
+1.8 billion Facebook members use every month- and that means a lot of Groups have really figured out how to make themselves worthwhile!

 Let’s say you want to start one of your own, though.
 (Or maybe you’ve already started it!)